fulldecent/blog.phor.net/_posts/2025-12-20-one-core-finance-function.md

 comments: []
 ---

-Finance has one core functionn: asset supply, asset lending and liquidation, all tied together.
+Finance has one core function: asset supply, asset lending and liquidation, all tied together.
 In this article we test this definition of finance, show that nothing else is actually finance and look forward to how traditional finance and decentralized finance, DeFi, (e.g. on blockchain) implement this core function.

 This is a first principles look at finance.

-## The core lending primative
+## The core lending primitive

 Finance provides a basic function in an economy, which is the supply/lending of assets, backed by the threat of liquidation.
 This is a trifecta.
 If any of these is missing, you are not talking about finance, you are talking about something else.